liambsulliva/liambsulliva/README.md

 # 👋 Hi!

 <div align="justify">
     My name is Liam and I'm a student at the University of Pittsburgh studying Computer Science + Digital Narrative and Interactive Design.
-Right now I'm focussing on my degree, but I am learning front-end web development on the side to supplement my education.
+Right now I'm primarily focussing on my degree, but I am learning front-end web development on the side to supplement my education, which is most of what you'll find here.
 </div>

 ## 🔊 Socials